kyleschultz/PlugItInStupid/README.md

 ## Instructions to run code:
 1) Clone this repo.
-1) Open this application in Android Studio.
+2) Open this application in Android Studio.
+3) Go to Tools -> AVD Manager
-2) Select Pixel 2 XL API 29 as your emulator.
+4) Select Pixel 2 XL API 29 as your emulator.
-3) Click 'Run'.
+5) Click 'Run'.